Bazrahimi/readme-generator/README.md

 ## License

-MIT
+      answers.license = '-MIT

-This package is licensed under the MIT license, which means that anyone who uses it within your organization will be bound by the terms of the MIT license.
+This package is licensed under the MIT license, which means that anyone who uses it within your organization will be bound by the terms of the MIT license.';
+       -Permission: The MIT License grants permission to anyone to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software.
+Users are not required to ask for permission or pay any royalties.
+       -Liability: The license comes with no warranty or liability.
+The software is provided "as is," and the copyright holder or contributors cannot be held liable for any damages or issues arising from its use.
+       -Attribution: The license requires that the original copyright notice and the license text must be included in all copies or substantial portions of the software.
+       -Compatibility: The MIT License is a permissive license, meaning it is compatible with other licenses.
+Developers can include MIT-licensed code in projects with different licenses without any conflict.

-- [MIT License](https://opensource.org/licenses/MIT): The MIT License is a permissive open-source software license that allows you to use, modify, and distribute the software while providing credit to the original authors.
+      licenseLink = - [MIT License](https://opensource.org/licenses/MIT): The MIT License is a permissive open-source software license that allows you to use, modify, and distribute the software while providing credit to the original authors.

 ## Contributing
+undefined
+// TODO: This project has been solely developed by undefined
+TODO: i want to append the following text in here.
+We welcome contributions from the community!
+If you would like to contribute to this project, please follow these guidelines:
+- Fork the repository and create your branch from the main branch.
+- Make your changes and ensure that the code follows the project's coding style and conventions.
+- Test your changes to ensure they work as expected.
+- Submit a pull request with a detailed description of your changes and their purpose.
+- After reviewing your pull request, we'll merge it if everything looks good!
+Thank you for contributing to our project!;

 ## Test